Add a count measure to a metric set

 3. Add a hierarchy count measure

-A hierarchy count measure displays the number of values of a particular hierarchy in the records behind each row or column.
+A hierarchy count measure displays either the total number of values (Count) or the number of distinct values (Distinct Count) present for a particular hierarchy or non-numeric column.

-To add a hierarchy count measure, drag a hierarchy (or a column of data) from the Explore window to Measures in the Data Analysis Panel.
+To add a hierarchy count measure, drag a hierarchy or a column of non-numeric data from the Explore window to Measures in the Data Analysis Panel.

-By default, the aggregator for a hierarchy count is set to Distinct Count.
+By default, the aggregator for a hierarchy count is set to Distinct Count, in this example displaying the number of distinct colors available for each product (sometimes none or null).

 - Automatic count measures are not supported when displaying data from an OLAP cube.
 The hierarchy count measures described above are supported, as well as count measures created in the OLAP cube.